Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Results

-We utilize the estimated $z_{sys}$ provided by \citet{bacon22} as the reference systemic redshift.
-This estimation is based on the empirical relation established by \citet{verhamme18}.
-Then we repeat the data analysis of Section~\ref{sec:data}.
+We use the estimated $z_{sys}$ provided by \citet{bacon22}.
+This estimate is based on the empirical relation established by \citet{verhamme18}, which uses the \lya\ peak separation (if two peaks of the \lya\ line are detected) or the FWHM of the \lya\ line (if only one peak is detected) to estimate the velocity offset between $z_{Ly\alpha}$ and $z_{sys}$.
+We then re-align the mini-datacubes to the systemic velocity, and repeat the mean and median data stacking.
 The \lya\ spectra in different radial bins are shown in Figure~\ref{fig_Lya_profile_zsys}.
 In the inner $\approx$10~kpc, \lya\ is redshifted by about 170~km/s relative to $z_{sys}$.
 With increasing distance, the \lya\ line shifts to shorter wavelengths.
 For the final radial bin (29-59~kpc), the peak of the \lya\ line is slightly bluer than $z_{sys}$, with a value of $\approx$-70~km/s.
-This trend is seen in both mean and median stacks.
-The scatter of the $z_{sys}$ estimation of \citet{verhamme18} is about 72~km/s.
-For a stack of 155 LAEs, the final error attributed to the $z_{sys}$ estimation should be only a few km/s.
-However, due to the noise level and spectral resolution, it is difficult to better quantify the \lya\ peak velocity in the final radial bin.
+This trend can be seen in both the mean and median stacks.

+The scatter of the $z_{sys}$ estimate of \citet{verhamme18} is about 72~km/s.
+For a stack of 155 LAEs, the final error attributed to the $z_{sys}$ estimate should be only a few km/s.
+However, due to the noise level and the resolution of the spectra, the \lya\ peak velocity in the final radial bin has a large uncertainty.
+We cannot confirm whether the \lya\ peak at large distances (29-59~kpc) is really more blueshifted than the systemic velocity.